Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Change DB to allow for multiple properties per component
 - [ ] Add product info to db and products page
 - [ ] Add size chart and return policy in products page
-- [ ] Go back to exact shop settings and scroll to exact product on product page
 - [ ] Create image carousel on product page
 - [ ] Create popup window system
 - [ ] On home page, center about us once you reach the scroll height